zdravkov/kendo-docs/api/wrappers/jsp/dropDownList.md

 ### height `float`

-Define the height of the drop-down list in pixels.
+The height of the suggestion popup in pixels.
+The default value is 200 pixels.

 #### Example
     <kendo:dropDownList height="height">
     </kendo:dropDownList>

-### ignoreCase `String`
+### ignoreCase `java.lang.String`

-Controls whether the search should be case sensitive.
+If set to false case-sensitive search will be performed to find suggestions.
+The widget performs case-insensitive searching by default.

 #### Example
     <kendo:dropDownList ignoreCase="ignoreCase">